 You can also complete our appointment cancellation notification request form.
 This can only be used if your appointment has been arranged for more than 24 hours in advance.
 (Excluding weekends and public holidays).
 You can also text to cancel your appointment.

 Late For Your Appointment

-Please attend your appointment on time, if you are late you may not be seen.
-If you are not seen you will not be able to rearrange your appointment until the next working day-except in the event of an medical emergency that requires immediate attention.
+Please attend your appointment on time.
+If you are late you may not be seen.
+If you are not seen you will not be able to rearrange your appointment until the next working day, except in the event of a medical emergency that requires immediate attention.

 If you require an interpreter to attend with you when you see your Doctor please notify the receptionist and she will arrange this for you.